How to Lazy Load Images in Javascript

 Images on a webpage can be loaded either using <img> tags or CSS background property.

 Images are loaded using the <img> tag.
 The browser uses the src attribute to trigger image load.
 The images are loaded as soon as the browser receives the src attribute.
-We specify the image URL in the data-src attribute.
+You specify the image URL in the data-src attribute.
 This avoids loading all images upfront.

 1. Using EventListeners